Enzojz/ultimate_station_2/tutorial/readme.md

 The tunnel with portal just make the terrain above platform and track, you need to complete the portal by yourself The open-cut make a hole above platform and track, it's useful when there are retaining walls on side.

-Attention: there is currently a bug that may lead the station in a unmodifiable & irremovable state with bridge and tunnel, I'm trying to resolve this issue with Urban Games.

 ### 3.4 Color modifiers

 ![image](./image/3_4_1.jpg)